Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Discovery.md

 ----------------

-When installing massive amounts of Things into public networks care has to be taken to make installation simple, but at the same time secure so that the Things cannot be hijacked or hacked, making sure access to the Thing is controlled by the physical owner of the Thing.
+When installing massive amounts of Things into public networks care has to be taken to make installation simple, but at the same time secure so that the Things cannot be hijacked or hacked, making sure access to the Thing is controlled by the legal owner of the Thing.
 One of the main problems is how to match the characteristics of a
 Thing, like serial number, manufacturer, model, etc., with information automatically created by the Thing itself, like perhaps its JID, in an environment with massive amounts of Things without rich user interfaces.
 Care has also to be taken when specifying rules for access rights and user privileges.